 We chose Chubb because, although there isn’t an easy way to get a quote online, the company’s policies offer a unique feature we didn’t see from the others—coverage up to 150% in most states.
 As the market changes, precious metals like gold may increase in value.
 This means your ring could be worth more when you make a claim.
 With Chubb, you can rest easier knowing you have the extra protection.

 Travelers Insurance is a trusted property and casualty insurance company that’s been in business for over 160 years and has earned an A++ rating with AM Best.
-Travelers Insurance is accredited with the Better Business Bureau with an A+ rating.
+Travelers Insurance is not accredited with the Better Business Bureau but does have an A+ rating.
 The company offers two add-on options to the company’s own homeowners insurance policies:

 - Value Items Plus endorsement